worldbank/wbplot/README.md

 ![A line chart showing country life expectancy time series](images/line.png)

 With `chartType = "bar"`, both vertical and horizontal grid lines are removed, the X axis is moved to the top, and the bar labels are capitalized and bolded.
 The X axis title is removed, but can be added with `addXAxisTitle = TRUE`.

+For bar charts, the x aesthetic should be mapped to a numerical variable, and the y aesthetic to a discrete variable.

 The World Bank data visualization style calls for value labels next to the bars, which you can add with ggplot2's `geom_text()` (the default font size, font family, color and alignment (hjust) of `geom_text()` are modified by the theme).
 If some of the labels are cut off, you can add more space on the right of the chart with `xExpansion`.